International relations theory: Liberalism

 The precursor to liberal international relations theory was "idealism".
 Idealism (or utopianism) was viewed critically by those who saw themselves as "realists", for instance E. H. Carr.
-In international relations, idealism (also called "Wilsonianism" because of its association with Woodrow Wilson) is a school of thought that holds that a state should make its internal political philosophy the goal of its foreign policy.
+In international relations, idealism (also called "Wilsonianism" because of its association with Woodrow Wilson) holds that a state should make its internal political philosophy the goal of its foreign policy.
 For example, an idealist might believe that ending poverty at home should be coupled with tackling poverty abroad.
 Wilson's idealism was a precursor to liberal international relations theory, which would arise amongst the "institution-builders" after World War I.

 Liberalism holds that state preferences, rather than state capabilities, are the primary determinant of state behavior.
 Unlike realism, where the state is seen as a unitary actor, liberalism allows for plurality in state actions.
 Thus, preferences will vary from state to state, depending on factors such as culture, economic system or government type.
 Liberalism also holds that interaction between states is not limited to the political/security ("high politics"), but also economic/cultural ("low politics") whether through commercial firms, organizations or individuals.
 Thus, instead of an anarchic international system, there are plenty of opportunities for cooperation and broader notions of power, such as cultural capital (for example, the influence of films leading to the popularity of the country's culture and creating a market for its exports worldwide).
 Another assumption is that absolute gains can be made through co-operation and interdependence—thus peace can be achieved.

-The democratic peace theory argues that liberal democracies have almost never made war on one another and have fewer conflicts among themselves.
+The democratic peace theory and interactive model of democratic peace argue that democracies have fewer conflicts among themselves.
 This is seen as contradicting especially the realist theories and this empirical claim is now one of the great disputes in political science.
 Numerous explanations have been proposed for the democratic peace.
 It has also been argued, as in the book Never at War, that democracies conduct diplomacy in general very differently from non-democracies.
 (Neo)realists disagree with Liberals over the theory, often citing structural reasons for the peace, as opposed to the state's government.
 Sebastian Rosato, a critic of democratic peace theory, points to America's behavior towards left-leaning democracies in Latin America during the Cold War to challenge democratic peace.
 One argument is that economic interdependence makes war between trading partners less likely.
-In contrast realists claim that economic interdependence increases rather than decreases the likelihood of conflict.
+In contrast, realists claim that economic interdependence increases rather than decreases the likelihood of conflict.
 While the democratic peace theory claims that democracy causes peace, the territorial peace theory claims that the direction of causality is opposite.
 In other words, peace leads to democracy.
 The latter theory is supported by the historical observation that peace almost always comes before democracy.